RREE/Pico-Setup-Ada/README.md

 The installer creates a desktop icon that starts a Powershell.
 The `PATH` is automatically extended for the `alr` binary.

 ### Linux
-The downloaded archive essentially contains the file `bin/alr`.
+The downloaded archive essentially contains the only file `bin/alr`.
 You better extract it being in your home directory.
-The installation path `~/bin/` most probably is already in your `PATH`.
+The installation path `~/bin/` is already in your `PATH` most probably.

 ## Install the Build Essentials